Our customers have been hired by:

-- Use action verbs: “created,” “analysed,” “implemented,” not “responsible for creating, analysis and implementation.”
+- Use action verbs: “created,” “analyzed,” and “implemented,” not “responsible for creating, analysis, and implementation.”

 - Tailor your CV to the job posting—read the job description carefully and check what tasks will be expected of you.
 If you’ve done them before—put them on your CV, even if those weren’t your primary responsibilities.

-Here’s a sample job description for a position of a junior product marketing specialist.
+Here’s a sample job description for a junior product marketing specialist position.